 Add earthy greens, for a more natural look

 A Scandinavian kitchen is the embodiment of simplicity and functionality.
 Kitchens in this style pride themselves in their use of light shades, wooden surfaces, and clean lines.
 Elegant metal chairs, dark cabinets, patterned tiles, and well-chosen kitchenware and accessories take center stage.

 How do you create a Scandinavian kitchen?

 White or light neutral shades on the walls

-Light cabinet colors for a brighter look, darker cabinets to create a strong contrast
+Light cabinet colours for a brighter look, darker cabinets to create a strong contrast

 Wooden floor - you can use imitation or high-quality vinyl in the form of wood

 Use clever storage solutions for glasses and kitchen utensils

 Hang a minimalist clock on the wall